 With each cut, the weight and form for each wing and flower come to life.
 My impression of a phoenix garden unfolds as I carve into the paper.
 The act of paper cutting, for me, has a meditative quality.
 My way of working tends to be organic once I have the design skeleton figured out.
 For the final touch, I add paper feathers to create more depth and shadow to the artwork.
 These feathers are cut and scored by hand.
 Then creased and adhered to the paper.

 Paper seems to be a very basic material but it is incredibly versatile which is why I love to use it for my paper cut art.
-Exploring paper cuttings further, visit “Papier” to see more paper artwork.
+See more paper cut artwork in my series “Papier”.